 Turn your Ads on or off at any time

 Unlike most adverts, you only pay for a Google Ad when someone clicks on it.
-This pricing model is relatively risk free and often very cost effective.
+This pricing model is relatively risk free and often a very cost effective approach.
 It flips the convention of paying for advertising up front, compared to lets say a magazine or radio advert, where you typically make a financial commitment for something you are not guaranteed to see a return on.
-There are also significantly higher chances of getting a conversion with a Google Ad, as you are able to target those who are interested and actually searching for accommodation, instead of a blanket approach addressing everyone.
+There are also significantly higher chances of getting a conversion with a Google Ad, as you are able to target those who are interested and actually searching for accommodation.
+As opposed to a blanket approach where everyone is addressed, with for example a TV advert.

 For a Google Ad to appear, it must first be eligible.
 There are various factors that determine whether it will show, based on a competitive ranking system - referred to as the Auction.
 During this process it is potentially going up against other Ad’s, with the outcome deciding which result shows (if at all) and if so in what order.
 The below criteria is initially taken into consideration: